mr7brown/agb.github.io/pages/mydoc/style_guide/1_general/mydoc_style_style_and_tone.md

 ---
 title: Style and Tone
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing"
-summary: "Guiding principles on creating conversational documentation."
+summary: "When writing it is easy to forget that the writing needs to be, above all else, human.
+This page provides some guidelines for writing conversationally and how to avoid being too formal or too informal."
 sidebar: style_sidebar
 permalink: style.html
 folder: mydoc
 ---

-When writing it is easy to forget that the writing needs to be, above all else, human.
-This section provides some guidelines for writing conversationally and how to avoid being too formal or too informal.

 ## Considering your audience